javapark1/hazelcast-addon-bundles/help/bundle-imdg-3.12.5-cluster-pod-app-sb-pod-sb-perf_test_sb/README.md

 ]
 ```

-11. Compare data between the merged cluster and Cluster B. The merged cluster should have the exact same data as Cluster B since both maps are configured with `LatestUpdateMergePolicy`.
+### 12. Compare data between the merged cluster and Cluster B

+The merged cluster should have the exact same data as Cluster B since both maps are configured with `LatestUpdateMergePolicy`.

 ## Tearing Down